 Evangelism -- Students on summer projects personally explained the gospel 39,443 times last year -- 2,148 people indicated decisions for Christ.

-Christian students living in community with campus crusade staff members -- Last summer 3,669 students went on 234 projects, with groups ranging in size from 8 students to 130.
+Christian students living in community with Cru staff members -- Last summer 3,669 students went on 234 projects, with groups ranging in size from 8 students to 130.

 A populated location -- Whether students live at a beach, a national park or in the middle of a crowded city, the aim of the summer is to help students interact with people on a regular basis.
 Projects took place in 26 states and 51 countries last summer, with students also visiting orphanages, villages, prisons, military bases or hospitals.